 By sibling we mean a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent's/carer's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling.
 It is helpful if parents make it clear on the application form where the sibling has a different family name.
 Where there is more than one sibling at the school, only the youngest should be listed on the application form.

-The straight line distance used to determine proximity of the home to the school will be measured by Oxfordshire LA's Geographical Information System: This software is called RouteFinder and is produced by Higher Mapping Solutions (www.highermappingsolutions.com).
-This programme integrates with the LA's database (ONE) which is supplied by Capita Children's Services (www.capitacs.co.uk).
+The straight line distance used to determine proximity of the home to the school will be measured by Oxfordshire LA's Geographical Information System.